Bort-Millipede/PocketCHIP_hcx/README.md

 sudo airmon-ng check kill
 ```

+&nbsp;
-hcxdumptool can then be executed and used as normal.
-Guidance on how to use hcxdumptool is not covered here.
+hcxdumptool can then be executed (as root or via sudo) and used as normal. **Guidance on how to use hcxdumptool is not covered here and must be obtained elsewhere.**

 ## Restoring Wireless Connections After Usage